Smart gun technologies range from fingerprint-enabled gun locks, to smart gun storage devices, to enhanced guns that alert owners when they are moved.

 The Gun Box stores handguns safely and securely, and provides owners rapid access when required.
 The technology leverages bluetooth, biometric, and RFID scanners to offer customers multiple options for opening the box, as well as an audible alarm attached to a accelerometer that will sound if the box starts moving.
 The Gun Box launched after raising $140K on Indeigogo in 2013.

 iGun Technology Corp.

 The iGun is an access control system for firearms in which users wear a ring that unlocks the gun’s ability to fire.
 When the iGun senses that the ring is near enough, it compares a unique code from the ring to the gun and if there’s a match, the system actuates a mechanism to unblock the trigger.
 The company won a $100K grant in the Smart Tech Challenges Foundation Firearms Challenge.

-GunGuardian makes what it calls the Superimposed Hybrid Intelligent Electromechanical Locking Device (S.H.I.E.L.D).
+GunGuardian makes what it calls the Hybrid Trigger Shield (HTS).
 It is a manually closed, spring-loaded sheath that hides the gun’s trigger from unauthorized users.
 The sheath will only uncover the trigger when the correct biometric signature is read via the fingerprint reader or if the correct security code is entered.
+HTS also allows for GPS tracking of the guns on which it the tech is installed.
 The company won a $30K grant in the Smart Tech Challenges Foundation Firearms Challenge.